IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

     1. **Scrum master:**

-        - Facilitaes the scrum development process.
+        - Facilitates the scrum development process.

         - Supervises and manages that the scrum rules are being enforced and applied as intended.